Rainbow Swash: History

 In 1971, then–Boston Gas Company president Eli Goldston commissioned Corita Kent to paint the Rainbow Swash design on one of two adjacent LNG tanks facing Boston's Southeast Expressway.
 The original design was painted on an 8-inch (20 cm) scale model, from which 20 painters reproduced the work on the 140 ft high tank.

 Since the 1970s, the Rainbow Swash has been controversial.
 The mural was criticized as purportedly featuring a profile of Vietnamese Leader Ho Chi Minh's face in its blue stripe.
 Kent was a peace activist, and some believe she was protesting the Vietnam War, but Kent herself always denied embedding such a profile.
 In 1992, the original rainbow-painted LNG tank was torn down and the Rainbow Swash was recreated on the adjacent tank despite objections from veterans groups.
 However, the blue stripe is less pronounced in the 1992 reproduction.
-Less controversially, the yellow stripe is said to resemble the profile of Fred Flintstone looking southward.

 In 2000, Boston Gas was acquired by Keyspan and the Keyspan logo replaced the Boston Gas logo under the rainbow.
 Keyspan was acquired and merged into National Grid plc and the National Grid logo was placed over the Keyspan logo in September 2007.

-Controversy
+Incidents

 A noted photographer, James Prigoff, ended up in a United States Department of Homeland Security database after photographing the Rainbow Swash.
 The ACLU of California is currently suing the Federal Government calling into question the legality of the Suspicious Activity Reporting program which was used to report the photographer.
 In February 2019 the Ninth Court of Appeals affirmed an earlier finding for the government.

-Notable appearances

-The Swash appeared in the opening credits to the 2005 film Fever Pitch.